Azure/azure-functions-sql-extension/README.md

 #### Internal State Tables

-The trigger functionality creates a number of tables to use for tracking the current state of the trigger.
+The trigger functionality creates several tables to use for tracking the current state of the trigger.
 This allows state to be persisted across sessions and for multiple instances of a trigger binding to execute in parallel (for scaling purposes).

 In addition, a schema named `az_func` will be created that the tables will belong to.

 The login the trigger is configured to use must be given permissions to create these tables and schema.
-If not then an error will be thrown and the trigger will fail to run.
+If not, then an error will be thrown and the trigger will fail to run.

 If the tables are deleted or modified, then unexpected behavior may occur.
-To reset the state of the triggers first stop all currently running functions with trigger bindings and then either truncate or delete the tables - the next time a function with a trigger binding is started it will recreate the tables as necessary.
+To reset the state of the triggers, first stop all currently running functions with trigger bindings and then either truncate or delete the tables.
+The next time a function with a trigger binding is started, it will recreate the tables as necessary.

 ##### az_func.GlobalState

 This table stores information about each function being executed, what table that function is watching and what the [last sync state](https://learn.microsoft.com/sql/relational-databases/track-changes/work-with-change-tracking-sql-server) that has been processed.

-##### azfunc.Leases_*
+##### az_func.Leases_*

 A `Leases_*` table is created for every unique instance of a function and table.
-The full name will be in the format `Leases_<FunctionId>_<TableId>` where `<FunctionId>` is a hash of the Host ID assigned by the function runtime and `<TableId>` is the SQL Object ID of the table being tracked.
+The full name will be in the format `Leases_<FunctionId>_<TableId>` where `<FunctionId>` is generated from the function ID and `<TableId>` is the object ID of the table being tracked.
+Such as `Leases_7d12c06c6ddff24c_1845581613`.

-e.g. `Leases_7d12c06c6ddff24c_1845581613`

 This table is used to ensure that all changes are processed and that no change is processed more than once.
 This table consists of two groups of columns: